Skip to main content

 Cross-Cutting Themes (CCT)

 Many ecologically-related ideas and approaches do not fall neatly along the other three dimensions – interactions, practices, and especially the hierarchy of core concepts.
 Some interrelate to other areas of science, while others, although ecologically related, place different demands in how they are studied.
 Vision and Change in Undergraduate Biology Education (Brewer and Smith 2011) recommended that “all undergraduates need to understand” evolution, pathways, and transformations of energy and matter, information flow, exchange, and storage, structure and function, and systems.
-Here, we focus on four elements that are often thought of as approaches or ways of thinking: pathways and transformations of matter and energy, structure and function, systems, and space and time.
+Here, we focus on five elements that are often thought of as approaches or ways of thinking: pathways and transformations of matter and energy, structure and function, systems, and space and time.

 • Structure & Function